 - Your speedometer was inaccurate (get it calibrated, bring certificate to court)

-- Shows good faith belief you weren’t speeding
+- This could shows a good faith belief you weren’t speeding

 Pacing errors: